Analytic genericity of diffusing orbits in a priori unstable Hamiltonian systems: Introduction

 In this paper, a new perturbative technique is introduced to solve the analytic genericity of Arnold diffusion.
 Following \cite{Gidea_Delallave_seara2020}, the scattering map is used as an essential tool.
 We will take advantage of the Poincar\'e-Melnikov method and the family of periodic potential functions to verify the genericity of some transversality hypotheses.
 As will see below, the novelty of our technique is as follows: (I) \textit{ It is valid in both the $C^r$-differentiable topology and the $C^\omega$ topology}; (II) \textit{We can also obtain the genericity in the sense of Ma\~n\'e \cite{Mane1996}, that is, the genericity ( actually, $C^\omega$ dense and $C^3$ open ) in the space of periodic potential functions.}

-The idea of our method is very simple.
+The basic idea of our method is as follows.
 The work of \cite{Gidea_Delallave_seara2020} shows that it suffices to verify some transversality conditions for the zeros of a rather explicit Melnikov integral.
 Following the standard procedure in transversality, we show that, if there are some degenerate situations, more or less arbitrary perturbations break the degeneracy.
 See Section~\ref{section_proof}.

 Note that the families of perturbations we choose are rather arbitrary.
 Hence, the result is stronger than density.
 We show that the transversality -- and hence the diffusion -- can only fail in an infinite codimension set.
 See Remark~\ref{rem:codimension}.
 For practical applications, we note that the only condition to check is a very explicit (and rapidly convergent) integral, so that given a concrete system (e.g. in celestial mechanics), one can verify the result with a finite precision calculation and obtain quantitative information on the location of the diffusing orbits.